aliceliveprojects/WildLoggingDBParent/Authentication.md

 ```

-#### **Summary on Hooks in Auth0**

-Hooks are a place in code that allows the developer to tap into a module (in this case custom code using node.js) which allows us to control what behaviour of the code or how it will react when a user interacts with it.
-Hooks are a way to augment or replace what current code is available.

-When using [Database Connections](https://auth0.com/docs/connections/database), Auth0 invokes the Hooks at runtime to execute custom logic.( reference: https://auth0.com/docs/hooks#extensibility-points)

 ### **Adding Rules**

 OAuth looks up the incoming scopes for the user attempting to login.
-If the user has the **scope** associated, it is added to the 'scope' property of the outgoing **JWT**.
+If the user has the **scope** associated, it is added to the 'scope' property of the outgoing **JWT(JSON Web Token)**.

 At the moment, we assume that everybody who has an account will be granted the rights of '**consumer**' and '**member**'